ChatTheatre/SkotOS-Doc/setup_vps.md

 layout: default
 ---

-NOTE: THESE DIRECTIONS ARE INCOMPLETE.
-For now, SkotOS isn't ready for a full deployment.

 For best reliability and stability, set your SkotOS instance up on a virtual private server (VPS).

 Linode has proven to be a very stable locale for SkotOS games with high uptime, but any VPS should do the job.
 The following referrals codes can be used if you want to earn a month of free time: